ZenitK/zenitk.github.io/cv.md

 - Solution Architect for new **search-as-you-type** suggestions based on user search logs.
 Integration with **Google Analytics** and in-house tracking in **BigQuery**.

 - Solution Architect for an initiative where we reduced the 0-result rate from 12% to 4% while maintaining the same average click-through-rate through an improved **spelling correction** and **query relaxation**.
-This included working closely with data scientists and frequent AB testing.
+This included working closely with data scientists and frequent AB testing

-- Writing, refining, and prioritizing user stories with other team members and Product Owner.
+- Writing, refining, and prioritizing user stories with other team members and the Product Owner.

 - Solution Architect for a data pipeline from a monolithic **SQL Server** to **Elasticsearch**

-- Implementing frontend features with a **React.js** and a **node / GraphQl** layer inbetween
+- Implementing frontend features with a **React.js** and a **Node / GraphQl** layer inbetween

 - Organizing internal Workshops and supporting other teams with **Elasticsearch** for various use-cases